rahulunair/intel_arc_dgpu_linux/Readme.md

-# [Internal] Configure Linux to utilize Intel Arc A370M Xe-HPG discrete GPU
+# Configure Linux to utilize Intel Arc A370M Xe-HPG discrete GPU

 These instructions are for Ubuntu 22.04 LTS based Oses.
 I am using Pop!_OS 22.04 LTS derivative of Ubuntu 22.04.